-The 2014 tax assessed valuations obtained from the MD were the basis for the residence and property valuations as well as obtaining the square footage of individual buildings.
-It is important to note that appraised property values are often greater than assessed valuations.
+The 2015 tax assessed valuations obtained from the MDs were the basis for the residence and property valuations as well as obtaining the square footage of individual buildings.
+It is important to note that appraised property values are often greater than assessed valuations for these properties.
 Appraised property values should be considered in future study phases.